Trclark0553/api_testing_demo/README.md

   - Schema failures are logged with detailed messages in the Allure report.
 - **UI Automation Tests (Playwright):**
   - Homepage title verification and navigation tests.
-  - Positive and negative form submission scenarios with screenshot attachments.
+  - Positive and negative form submission scenarios using Page Object Model (POM).
+  - Resuable page class design improves test maintainability and readability.
   - Fully integrated with Allure reporting and CI pipeline.
 - **Allure Reporting:**
   - Integrated with CI pipeline and available via GitHub Pages.